 “The hardest thing in the world to understand is the income tax.” ” -Albert Einstein

-If you’re a high-income tech professional, you’ve probably noticed something unsettling: The more you earn, the more complicated—and punishing—your taxes become.
+If you’ are a high-income enterprise technology sales professional, you have probably noticed something unsettling: The more you earn, the more complicated—and punishing—your taxes become.

-Between W-2 income, vested RSUs, and stock options, you may be making $400K, $700K, even seven figures—and yet still feel like you’re leaking money to the IRS every quarter.
+Between W-2 income, commissions, bonus’s, vested RSUs, and stock options, you may be making $400K, $700K, even seven figures—and yet still feel like you’re leaking money to the IRS every quarter.

 You’re not imagining it.
 And you’re not alone.
 I was in the same position.

-Let’s break down why this happens—and how high-performing professionals are using real estate to legally and strategically change the game.
+Let’s break down why this happens—and how many Technology Sales Leaders are using real estate to legally and strategically change the game.

 1. You’re Earning More—but Keeping Less